flutter/plugins/script/tool/README.md

 ``sh
 cd <path_to_plugins>/packages
-dart run ./script/tool/lib/src/main.dart publish-plugin --package $package ``
+dart run ./script/tool/lib/src/main.dart publish-plugin --package <package>
+``

-By default the tool tries to push tags to the `upstream` remote, but that and some additional settings can be configured.
+By default the tool tries to push tags to the `upstream` remote, but some additional settings can be configured.
 Run `dart run ./script/tool/lib/src/main.dart publish-plugin --help` for more usage information.

 The tool wraps `pub publish` for pushing the package to pub, and then will automatically use git to try and create and push tags.
 It has some additional